arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/datasheet/datasheet.md

     - 1x Battery Input
       - Integrated battery charger and fuel gauge (BQ25120AYFPR) for 3.7V Li-Po battery
     - Power Input and Output (3V3, GND and VIN)
-  - External PDM microphone connector (ZIF connector for FFC cables FH33J-4S)
+  - External PDM microphone connector (Via 4-pin 0.5 mm pitch FFC cable compatible with FH33J-4S ZIF connector)

 # Contents

 ## The Board

 ### Application Examples
 The Arduino® Nicla Voice is your cutting edge development and deployment solution taking advantage of Syntiant NDP120, a neural decision processor that will let you run multiple AI algorithms.
 Deploy predictive maintenance, gesture and speech recognition, and contactless applications in a miniaturized form factor.
 A 6-axis motion sensor, a magnetometer, and always-on speech recognition on the edge are at your disposal for unrestricted research and development.
-On-board Bluetooth® Low Energy connectivity grants compatibility with Nicla, Portenta, and MKR devices for scalability.
-Ultra-low power consumption enables long lasting device life-time and wide range of spectrum in deployment capabilities.
+On-board Bluetooth® Low Energy connectivity grants interoperability with compatible Nicla, Portenta, and MKR devices for scalability.
+Ultra-low power consumption enables long lasting device life-time and wide range of deployment possibilities.

 - **Automated Intruder Detection System**:
 Nicla Voice’s edge capabilities enables faster identification of critical and time-sensitive events, including glass-breaking or motion sensing.
 Multiple voice, sound and sensor applications can run simultaneously with low power consumption, all in a tiny battery-powered size, allowing long period of usage without intervention.

 - **Predictive Maintenance**:
 Nicla Voice can be used to predict wear of industrial equipment, machinery and automation devices.
-It can detect vibrations, noises coming from motors or coils and gather the information needed for the Neural Decision Network to output an aligned maintenance with the received inputs.
+It can detect vibrations, noises coming from motors or coils and gather the information needed for the Neural Decision Network to align maintenance with the operational characteristics.

 - **Add low-power speech recognition**:
-With the built-in microphone and its tiny form factor, you can easily equip an existing setup with Nicla Voice to improve the workflow by adding speech recognition like voice commands.
+With the built-in microphone and its tiny form factor, you can easily equip an existing setup with the Nicla Voice to improve the workflow by adding speech recognition like voice commands.
 Moreover, Always-On speech recognition application can be developed thanks to the ultra low-power Syntiant® NDP120 Neural Decision Processor™.

 ### Accessories (Not Included)
 - Single cell Li-ion/Li-Po battery